millerlp/oceanwaves/cran-comments.md

 with no space after 'doi:', 'arXiv:', 'https:' and angle brackets for auto-linking.

-* I have added a citation in the DESCRIPTION Description field for a reference to a method used in the package.
+* In the DESCRIPTION Description field I have added a <http:> link to the original MATLAB functions by package co-author U. Neumeier.
+I have also added a citation for a reference to a method used in the package in the prCorr.R file.
 The reference is old (1979) and not archived online, so I cannot provide a doi link.
 Instead I have substituted the journal's ISSN number in the format suggested as "authors (year, ISBN:...)" in hopes that this is sufficient information.

 Please make sure that you do not change the user's options, par or